- Employer Education Opportunities

-B.S. in Nursing (Online RN to BSN Program)
+B.S. in Nursing - RN to BSN Program

-The online RN to BSN program is designed to meet the needs of RNs who wish to complete the Bachelor of Science degree in Nursing, with the option of continuing the nursing degree program to earn a master's degree (MSN).
+The RN to BSN program is designed to meet the needs of RNs who wish to complete the Bachelor of Science degree in Nursing.

-This SLU/Mercy Hospital partnership program is taught in an online cohort format, so students will be taking these courses online with other Mercy employees.
+This is a partnership program is taught in both an online and on-ground cohort format, so RN students will be taking these courses with fellow nurses.

-The nursing degree programs at SLU are available in both online and on-ground formats and are offered in partnership between the School for Professional Studies and the School of Nursing.
+The nursing degree programs at SLU are offered in collaboration between the School for Professional Studies and the School of Nursing.

 Unique features of this online RN to BSN program include:

 - No required testing to validate previous nursing degree program education.

 - Direct transfer of 38 credit hours of previous nursing education from qualified diploma or associate nursing degree program courses may be awarded and applied towards the 57 nursing credit hours required for the BSN.

 - Easy transfer of previous college-level general education credit hours.
 Up to 64 credit hours may be awarded and applied toward the Bachelor of Science degree in Nursing program.